 Goals For Day Two

-There were a few talks that Squidge wanted to go to, we were aiming to try out Streets of Rage 4 and the Final Fantasy VII Remake, sign up for Cyberpunk, and have a look at Doom: Eternal.
+There were a few talks that Squidge wanted to go to, we were aiming to try out Streets of Rage 4 and the Final Fantasy VII (2020), sign up for Cyberpunk, and have a look at DOOM Eternal.
 The chances of trying out FF VII Remake

 as you’ll find out in a later episode

 were pretty slim.
 But I also wanted to try out Beyond a Steel Sky

 which I incorrectly say as Beneath a Steel Sky

 and try to catch the folks from Rebellion and Creative Assembly for interviews.